pothitos/naxos/manual/README.md

 #### `void removeAll()`

 "Empties" the domain of the variable.
 Practically, the solver only informs the problem manager that an inconsistency occurred, due to an empty domain.
 This method is useful when we want to make search fail.
 E.g. when we want a goal to fail during its execution, we call this method for any variable.
 In order to show that a goal succeeds, we make `GOAL()` return `0`; but in order to show that a goal failed, this is a—less elegant—way to do it.
-(For more information about the goals mechanism see \S~\ref{goals}.)
+For more information about the goals mechanism see the [Search via Goals](#search-via-goals) section.

 #### `void set(NsInt val)`
 Assigns the value `val` to the variable; thus, the variable becomes _bound_ (instantiated).